 (Unless you’re planning to can the sauce for storage, in which case you’ll need to add bottled lemon juice for safe canning.)

 I prefer to keep the sauce simple as it gives me more options when cooking.
 Some nights I might be feeling classic Italian marinara with basil, oregano, and garlic, other nights I might want a little arrabbiata action, and there are nights I might go for this spicy minty tomato sauce.

 Pasta sauce isn’t the only thing you can make with your pureed tomatoes, however.
-The unadulterated tomato sauce is a good base for homemade ketchup, chutney, jam, and salsa as well, or you can simply stir it into minestrone soup, Spanish rice, or any recipe that calls for crushed or diced tomatoes.
+The unadulterated tomato sauce is a good base for homemade ketchup, tomato chutney, tomato jam, and salsa as well, or you can simply stir it into minestrone soup, Spanish rice, or any recipe that calls for crushed or diced tomatoes.

 I tend to cook the tomato sauce for less time than most recipes recommend, since I know I’ll be cooking it even more when I make the actual sauce.
 A shorter cooking time (I usually never go more than half an hour) means you retain more of that fresh tomato flavor.